jonatan-hanssen/in5490-project/README.md

 $ pip install -r requirements.txt
 ```

 You will also need the LLM model Llama2-7B-chat.
 To do this, you need a get an access key from Meta.
 This can be aquired by filling out this [form](https://ai.meta.com/resources/models-and-libraries/llama-downloads/).
-After recieveing the email, run ```download.sh``` and select ```7B-chat```.
+After receiving the email, run ```download.sh``` and select ```7B-chat```.

 ## Results